flagiu/mdtraj/README.md

 path-to-this-repo/version/bin/mdtraj -h
 ```

+Most of the input comes from the **command line**, except some features requiring **parameters files** (e.g. see the -rcut command).

-The subfolders python/ and shell/ contain some utility scripts (to be used before/after the main program) for plotting or extra calculations.
+The subfolders python/ and shell/ contain some **utility scripts** (to be used before/after the main program) for plotting or extra calculations.
 Default units are: Angstrom, picoseconds.

-The subfolder examples/ contains some example of application to real or toy systems:
+The subfolder examples/ contains some **example** of application to real or toy systems:
 - (notype) LJ particles in different 3d cell shapes: cubic, orthorombic, triclinic.
 - (both) Toy particles displaced along a 3d cubic lattice with small random gaussian noise.
 - (mixture) Binary LJ mixture.
 - (mixture) Short sample of a Phase-Change Heterostructure.
 - (mixture) Water molecules.
+- (mixture) Logarithmic timestep.

+**Some limitations** of the current version are:
+- different frames should have the same number of particles
+- S(q) and S(q,t) make sense for cubic boxes only; and they deal with particles as monospecies, ignoring their type.

-## Future development
+## Future development ideas

-- More input formats for multi-species.
-- More analysis tools for multi-species.
 - S(q),S(q,t) with non-cubic boxes?
 - S(q),S(q,t) with mixtures?
 How?
 Weighted by mass?
-- Add example with antimony?
-- Add logarithmically-spaced timestep?
 - Add more input formats?
 GROMACS, ...
 - Add structural quasi-entropy?
 [Oganov,Valle,2008]
 - Add crystalline clusters analysis like pyscal?

+## Acknowledgements
+The development of this code was supported by the ICSC - *Centro Nazionale di Ricerca in High Performance Computing, Big Data, and Quantum Computing* funded by the European Union - NextGenerationEU.

+## Copyright
+This project is licensed under the terms of the GNU General Public License v3.0.
+See LICENSE.md for details.